 Ultimately, no matter what type of beef you buy, you’ll still obtain nutrients such as B vitamins and iron, and it will be a better option compared to many of the factory-madeplant-based meats that you see in the stores today.

-Many people avoid eating beef due to the saturated fat content and belief that it increases the risk for cardiovascular disease, but research has debunked that myth (21).
+Many people avoid eating beef due to the saturated fat content and belief that it is not beneficial to heart health, but research has debunked that myth (21).

 Plus, studies that have looked at the association between saturated fat and heart disease have been very weak and inconsistent (22).

-Additionally, despite our society reducing saturated fat content, rates of heart disease, obesity and type 2 diabetes have continued to rise (23).
+Additionally, despite our society reducing saturated fat content, rates of developed health complications have continued to rise (23).

 What is beneficial for cardiovascular health?
 Antioxidants such as omega-3 fatty acids and Vitamin E, which grass-fed beef contains (24,25).